AI-Assisted Financial Analysis

 Grading

-Grades will be based on three group projects (20% each), a group presentation (20%), and peer assessments (20%).
+Grades will be based on six group projects (10% each), a group presentation (20%), and peer assessments (20%).
 The presentations will be on April 28 during exam week.

 Claude Accounts